hmisonne/Serverless_WouldYouRather/README.md

 - 2 DynamoDB tables to store records of Users and Questions
 - S3 bucket to store images uploaded by Users

+On top of this architecture, I added:
+- A S3 bucket to host my website
+- A registered domain name: hmisonne.com on Route53
+- A CloudFront distribution to accelerate the content delivery
+- A SSL certificates issued from AWS Certificate Manager to secure network communications through https traffic.

 This project is also using a fully secured Authentification system through Auth0.

-The frontend is currently deployed on a S3 bucket.

 ![WYR AWS deployment](demo/WYR_AWS_Deployment.png)